 The Student Right-to-Know and Campus Security Act of 1990 was revised as the “The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act of 1998” with additional revisions under the 2008 Reauthorization of Higher Education Opportunity Act.

-In accordance with this act, UA Little Rock campus security reporting authority is the Department of Public Safety (DPS) and the Office of the Dean of Students.
+In accordance with this act, UA Little Rock campus security reporting authority is the UA Little Rock Police Department and the Office of the Dean of Students.

 University offices and individuals with significant responsibility for student and campus activities are canvassed to assure full compliance and inclusion regarding confidential reporting and the collection of crime statistics for this report.